SarthakJain10/WebDev/README.md

-Here’s a polished **README.md** you can use for your web development notes repo — clean, professional, and GitHub-ready:

----

 # 📘 Web Development Notes

 Notes made using **Perplexity AI** and based on **Love Babbar’s Web Development Playlist**, covering ** JavaScript, and React**.